Therapeutic Massage by Amethyst

-Deep tissue massage focuses on the deeper layers of muscle and connective tissue in your body by using firm pressure and slow, deliberate strokes.
-People who suffer from chronic pain, high blood pressure, or muscle injury and overuse tend to benefit most from deep tissue massage.
+Deep tissue massage focuses on the deeper layers of muscle and connective tissue in your body using firm pressure and slow, deliberate strokes.
+People who suffer from chronic pain, high blood pressure, muscle injury, and overuse tend to benefit most from deep tissue massage.

 Benefits of Deep Tissue Massage

-Even if you don’t suffer from a chronic condition or serious injury, you can experience numerous benefits from regular deep tissue sessions.
+Even if you don’t suffer from a chronic condition or severe injury, you can experience numerous benefits from regular deep tissue sessions.
 These benefits include:

 • Lowered blood pressure